 JO'S BIO

 My road to performing has been unique.
 I am trained as an architect and designer, so I'm asked all the time: How on earth did you get from a design studio to a stage?
-An astute producer recently said over drinks after hearing my story, "If you've been pitching projects, you've basically been doing acting and improv your entire professional life."
-He was joking, but he was also right - a boardroom is just another stage.
+An astute producer said over cocktails, after hearing my story: "If you've been pitching projects, you've basically been doing acting and improv your entire professional life."
+He was right - a boardroom is just another kind of a stage.

 I've been singing all my life and have always loved theatre.
-Every show I found myself sitting out there in the dark, wondering what it would be like to stand onstage in that light.
+Sitting out there in the dark I wondered what it would be like to step onstage and perform in that light.
 One morning I read an article in the New York Times about a community theater group holding open auditions for RENT.
 Intrigued, I thought: here's an opportunity to quit wondering if I could do it, and find out.
 So I took a very deep breath and did something unimaginable and utterly terrifying: I auditioned.
 I stood up and belted 16 bars of Take Me or Leave Me to a table of strangers.
 Then I got triple cast.
-Opening night was magic - I'd found a creative home and a whole new career.
+Opening night was magic - I'd found my creative home and a whole new career.

 I'm someone who's never halfway in so I went looking for serious teachers, and instead I found mentors.
-I have such incredible people behind me.
-In a way I've built my own "conservatory" through work with private coaches - vocal teachers who kick my butt; acting teachers and classes that push me to stay open and honest; dance teachers who challenge me to be in my body.
-Thanks to my design training I know how to work hard and how to stay focused.
+In a way I've built my own "conservatory" through work with private coaches and great classes.
+I have such incredible people behind me: vocal teachers who kick my butt; acting teachers who push me to stay open and honest; dance teachers who challenge me to be in my body; improv coaches who keep me in the moment and out of my head.
+Thanks to my design training I know how to work hard, stay focused, and get it done.
 I love the work, the process, and the collaboration from table read to closing night.

-Since playing Alexi Darling and the Blanket Lady in RENT, favorite roles include Aunt Jane in STORMING HEAVEN, Mrs. Pugh in ANNIE WARBUCKS, a 110-year old Russian matriarch in THE NOSE, Zinaida in Chekhov's IVANOV, Dr. Brookner in THE NORMAL HEART, Heidi vonSturm in NINE, and Reggie Flutie in THE LARAMIE PROJECT.
+Since playing Alexi Darling and the Blanket Lady in RENT, I've played everything from Heidi VonSturm in NINE to Zinaida in Chekhov's IVANOV.
 I've sung off-Broadway in THE EVENTS and THE CHRISTIANS and was privileged to conduct a group of singers in THE PUBLIC DOMAIN at Lincoln Center's Mostly Mozart Festival.
-I've performed solo cabarets at small clubs in Manhattan.
-Several of my short plays have been staged and read.
-I'm a member of the Dramatists Guild and a founder of Four Quarter Theater www.fourquartertheater.com.
+I starred as Arlene in the award-winning dramedy short film AWAKENING ARLENE and have worked in genres from horror to comedy.
+I've performed solo cabarets at small clubs in Manhattan, and my comedy improv duo Jed&Jo performs in venues around the city.
+I'm a proud member of Actors Equity, SAG/AFTRA and the Dramatists Guild.
+I've been busy!

 When I'm not auditioning or taking classes I write, paint, read voraciously, and travel.
 I speak Greek (long story!) and enough Spanish and German to get into trouble.
-This year I got the urge to learn tap - challenging, but mad fun.
+This year I got the urge to learn Italian and tap - challenging, but mad fun.
+I can make just about anything out of paper, and yes, I believe in the Oxford comma.

 Member SAG/AFTRA, Actors Equity